freekaili/freekaili.github.io/index.md

 Kai is the only US citizen currently held in China on state security charges.
 The Chinese government has repeatedly used state security charges to detain foreign nationals for political leverage: the highly publicized detention of Canadians Michael Spavor and Michael Kovrig, in apparent retaliation for the arrest of Huawei CFO Meng Wanzhou in Vancouver, is a case in point.

 Kai has been wrongly separated from his family in New York for nearly four years now.
-While his case has been raised on dozens of occasions by officials at all levels of the US government, this has evidently not been enough, and further public awareness of the case is needed.
+As of June 2020 he has been diagnosed with irregular heartbeat and stress-induced hypertension (despite being genetically predisposed to low blood pressure).
+While Kai's case has been raised on dozens of occasions by officials at all levels of the US government, this has evidently not been enough, and further public awareness is needed.
 [Here]({{site.url}}/help/) are some ways you can help.

 More information about Kai's case can be found [here](/About), and a timeline of case developments can be found [here](/Timeline/).
 For media inquiries, please contact freekaili2016@gmail.com.